Celebrating 20 years of helping the WHV community!

 6Develop a strategy for the “Canadian experience catch 22”

-Many newcomers to Canada are facing the same issue: it’s hard to get a job without Canadian experience, but you need a job to get Canadian experience.
+Many newcomers to Canada face the same issue: it’s hard to get a job without Canadian experience, but you need a job to get Canadian experience.

 Many Canadian employers don’t like to take chances on newcomers.
-They may wonder if you’re legally allowed to work in Canada, if your language skills are good enough, if you know basic Canadian work etiquette, if you’re going to commit to the job, if your references can be contacted, etc.
+They may not understand the IEC program and wonder if you’re legally allowed to work in Canada.
+They may doubt if your language skills are good enough, if you know basic Canadian etiquette, if you’re going to commit to the job, etc.

-Once you get that first successful work experience in Canada, subsequent job searches will be much easier.
+Once you land that first successful work experience in Canada, subsequent job searches will be much easier.
 You won’t be so new anymore and you will have local references.

 Getting a job in the food service industry

-Like in the US, there’s a tipping culture in Canada and the expectation is that your tips + minimum wage will be enough to live off.
+There’s a tipping culture in North America, where the expectation is that your tips + minimum wage will be enough to live off.

 In Quebec, French-speaking skills may be required to communicate with customers.
-Proficiency in other languages (Mandarin, Spanish, Arabic, etc.) may be an asset in ethnic neighbourhoods and in big cities.
+Proficiency in other languages (Mandarin, Spanish, Arabic, etc.) may be an asset in multicultural neighbourhoods and in big cities.

 Getting a job in a call centre

-Call centres are an industry with a high turnover and customer service representatives (CSR) positions aren’t difficult to find.
-Expect to make from minimum wage to CA$25 per hour.
+Call centres have a high turnover of staff and customer service representatives (CSR) positions aren’t too difficult to find.
+Expect to make from minimum wage to CA$20 per hour.

 Getting a job in retail

 The best way to get a retail job is to walk around the city with a stack of resumes.
-Drop off your resume in stores you enjoy as a customer—if you’re very active, stop by the sports equipment store or if you’re into technology, see if you can meet the hiring manager of the local computer store.
+Drop off your resume in stores advertising vacancies, or ones you enjoy shopping in as a customer—if you’re very active, you might have good luck in the sports equipment store, for instance.

 Expect to work on weekends, including on Sundays—even though many stores close a bit earlier, it’s business as usual in Canada.